Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 **Edit:** This only applies for Signal-Desktop, not rest of apps! (mentioned again in Signal section below)
 5. **VERY ANNOYING!** Sound (input and output) is sometimes completely dead (need to restart phone or, sometimes, just Pulseaudio is enough) (when trying to play a sound it then says _"Failed to create sink input: sink is suspended"_) \
 ~~**Test 1:**  use Pipewire globally (as mentioned in README.md)~~ -> No did not fix this issue \
-**Test 2:** `sudo apt remove wireplumber` (and revert change from above), this should use pipewire-media-session (recommendation from IRC). -> seems to work right now, but with a downside: for some reason it is not possible to change the volume in phone calls anymore (this is not necessarily a big deal but wtf).
+~~**Test 2:** `sudo apt remove wireplumber` (and revert change from above), this should use pipewire-media-session (recommendation from IRC).~~ -> No, similarily it might stop working, although now when it doesn't work the volume bar is not visible at all (why?) this at least makes it easier to know when it's not working.
+However, with a downside: for some reason it is not possible to change the volume in phone calls anymore (this is not necessarily a big deal but wtf).
 7. Turning off wifi in settings and on again, does not find any wifi networks until system reboot.
 This happens ~~everytime~~ sometimes (I don't understand when it works or when it does not work!).
 Also sometimes it can see wifi networks but not able to connect?
 Just reboot the phone..
 8. LED is often blinking but unclear why, where is notification? **I think the issue is** that you get a notification which just says something like "entering suspend".
+The issue is mentioned again in next section with a picture example.
 9. Notifications doesn't keep time: if you get a notification and suspend for X hours, it will just say you just got a notification 1m (or w-e) ago on screen. i.e., suspended time is not counted.
 10. After pairing Bluetooth headphones, how to play sound there and not speakers?
 11. **Warning:** Ringtone plays from headphones if connected, this is can be loud (depending on current volume setting).
 Alarm and other apps might also be loud!!!
 At the least, it can be annoying while you're in a call.